Ella-Faruchi/agrotech/README.md

 ### The Sensors
 **Weight-** the weight sits in the chickens' laying box, covered by cardboard and some hay.
-When it detects any weight above 2 Kg, aka a chicken, it ignores it.
-After the chicken has gotten out and only the egg remains, the detected weight is 40-60 grams and a signal is sent to the screen in the kitchen to announce that there is an egg in the coop.
-If the detected weight is 80-120 grams or 120-180 grams, the screen will display that there are two or three eggs accordingly.
+When it detects any weight above 210 grams (three eggs), it ignores it.
+After the chicken has gotten out and only the egg remains, the detected weight is 50-75 grams and a signal is sent to the screen in the kitchen to announce that there is an egg in the coop.
+If the detected weight is 75-140 grams or 140-210 grams, the screen will display that there are two or three eggs accordingly.
 **Motion Sensor-** sits at the opening of the laying box and recognizes when a chicken enters the box.
 Sends a signal to the screen inside the house to write a message that there is currently a chicken in the laying box.
 **Distance Sensor-** sits at the back of the laying box (facing forward) and collects information about the chickens approaching the laying box.
 **Infra-red Thermometer-** sits inside the laying box and senses through heat when the chickens are inside the laying box.